nielsbuus/python-simpledb/readme.md

 Although the library uses the term `table` for recognition, there is no schema to be enforced on the objects you insert.
 Only requirement is that they are passed in as named arguments or a dict and contains variables that Python's JSON library will serialize.

 At each `insert`, SimpleDB will serialize and write the list to `plants.json`, so expect slowdown as list size increases.

-For those interested in performance, SimpleDB keeps all accessed tables in memory and doesn't apply any indexing when querying.
-However, when a table is updated, the full table is written to disk again.